Planning on visiting Teotihuacan? Here is all you need to know about planning a Teotihuacan day trip from Mexico City!

 – The site is open every day from 9am – 5pm.

 – You can easily spend the entire day there, but hitting the main highlights (and stopping for lunch) will take about 4-5 hours.
 I was there for about 3 hours, and then had a leisurely lunch.

 This is the cheapest way to get to Teotihuacan, and the best way to get there, in my opinion.
-By finding your own way there, you can create your own Mexico City day trip and explore Teotihuacan on your own terms, and spend as little or as much time visiting Teotihuacan as you desire.
+By finding your own way there, you can create Teotihuacan day trip from Mexico City on your own terms, and spend as little or as much time visiting Teotihuacan as you desire.